 I was educated in France and in the USA.
-After passing the Agrégation, I left France to do a PhD at Harvard University on 18th century tragedy.
+After passing the Agrégation, I left France to do a PhD in French Studies at Harvard University.
 My first academic job as Assistant Professor of French was at Indiana University where I taught until 2009 before moving to Vanderbilt University.
 In 2012, I joined the department of French Studies at The University of Manchester.

 I have received teaching awards: The Harvard University Certificate of Distinction in Teaching and The Board of Trustees Teaching Award at Indiana University.
 In 2013, I was nominated as Best Lecturer in the Humanities at Manchester.